 The Pennine Way weaves through some of northern England's most stunning uplands.
 Learn all about this famous National Trail, including history, the route and some of the best hikes along the way, with our walkers' guide to the Pennine Way

-The Pennine Way, granddaddy of our National Trails, celebrates its golden anniversary in April.
-Fifty years on, it is still the finest way to explore the best of upland walking in northern Britain, and it remains both the benchmark and toughest challenge in England for any serious walker.
+The Pennine Way, granddaddy of our National Trails, celebrated its golden anniversary in 2015.
+More than fifty years on, it is still the finest way to explore the best of upland walking in northern Britain, and it remains both the benchmark and toughest challenge in England for any serious walker.

 The Herald ’s outdoor correspondent was Tom Stephenson and he seized on the idea of “a long green trail” up the backbone of England.
 But his hidden agenda, as he told me later, was to open up the then-forbidden moorlands of the Peak District to walkers.

 Tom’s centre-page feature, proposing “a Pennine Way from the Peak to the Cheviots” appeared in the Herald on 22 June, 1935 – but it was to take another 30 years of negotiation before the Way came into existence.
 Thankfully, Tom was there to see it open on Malham Moor in April, 1965.

 When the route was first proposed, 180 miles were on existing rights of way, leaving 70 miles to be negotiated, half of which were in the Peak District.
 These days, fewer people have the time to walk the entire route in one outing.
 Indeed, neither Tom nor Alfred Wainwright, author of its most popular guidebook, ever did.
 According to Pennine Way Officer Steve Westwood, most people now do the route in sections, many at weekends.
 “We reckon only about 1,500 people annually now do the whole route in one go,” said Steve.
 “But as leisure time increases, that may mean that more people are actually using the Way.”